bixBeta/scRNA-WS24/Lessons/Week2.md

 >[!Note]
 Any saved RDS objects can be re-imported in R using the `readRDS` function. e.g. to reload previously saved seurat object one may use the following command <br> `sobj <- readRDS("01_sobj.merged.RDS")`

+We will first plot some violin plots and assess how the data looks.

 <hr>